hoangsonww/DevVerse-SWE-Blog/README.md

 - **Sitemap Generation:** Generates a sitemap for the application.
 - and more...

 You can view the CI pipeline in the [Actions tab](https://github.com/hoangsonww/DevVerse-SWE-Blog/actions).
+Click on any workflow run to see the details of the checks performed (and the cool charts and graphs!).

 ## Contributing